-Lets look at some options for early bustle specific under garments.
+Let us look at some options for early bustle specifiundergarmentsts.
 For this style, you will need a bustle cage.
-The early bustle shape was a more rounded one with emphasis towards the back.
+The early bustle shape was a more rounded one with an emphasis towards the back.
 Here is some information on them.
 You can purchase one on Etsy.
-Here is a suggestion.
+Here is a bustle.
 Another distinction between this style and the bustle style of the 1880s, besides size, is where it comes out at.
 This more rounded rear end also seems to come out lower on the back, while the later bustle look seems to come out higher around the booty.

 Victorian Natural Form Bustle 1876 – 1883

 By 1876, a new bustle shape was appearing.
 This shape was…well…flat.
 Sometimes a small pillow was worn under the back side of the skirts.
 But, not really much else.
 Trains were very popular during the natural form era.
 This era lasted until about 1878-83, with the years in between this and the previously mentioned bustle style being more of transitional years where you might have seen both or a combination of the styles.